kala13x/libxmedia/README.md

 A cross-platform library for audio/video transmuxing, built on FFmpeg.
 Designed for simplicity and performance, it provides an intuitive high-level API and includes a fully functional example.

 ### Installation
-There are several ways to build and install the project but at first, the [libxutils](https://github.com/kala13x/libxutils) library and the `FFMPEG` development packages must be installed on the system.
+There are several ways to build and install the project but at first, the [libxutils](https://github.com/kala13x/libxutils) library, `FFMPEG` and `freetype` development packages must be installed on the system.

 #### Using included script
-After installing `libxutils` and `ffpmeg` libraries, the simplest way to build and install a project is to use the included script:
+After installing `libxutils`, `ffpmeg` and `freetype` libraries, the simplest way to build and install a project is to use the included script:

 ```bash
 git clone https://github.com/kala13x/libxmedia.git && ./libxmedia/build.sh --install